carpentries/instructor-training/_episodes/21-carpentries.md

 In both cases (self- or centrally-organized), you can start the workshop process by completing the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/).

-Workshop organization is done through Carpentries "regional coordinators".
-This form will alert them to your interest in running a workshop and they will be in contact about workshop logistics and requirements.
-At the moment, there are regional coordinators for:
-* North America
-* Europe
-* Africa
-* Australia/New Zealand

 For more details on how to run each type of workshop, see:
 * [The Carpentries Handbook: Teaching and Hosting](https://docs.carpentries.org/topic_folders/hosts_instructors/index.html)